This provides guidance around the correct disposal of foul and surface waters to reduce risks of flooding. It should be used if you're either a:

 - the nearest public surface water sewer possibly with a restricted flow

-If your property is close to the beach, the law does not now allow additional surface water to be drained to the foreshore without approval from the drainage section of Infrastructure, Housing and Environment (IHE).
+If your property is close to the beach, the law does not now allow additional surface water to be drained to the foreshore without approval from the drainage section of Infrastructure and Environment (IE).

 Disposal of foul water